RaVeR76/My-Vinyl-Answer/README.md

 Think it's to do with the display class but not sure.
 It was a head melter for sure.

+dropdown issues -its this new keyboard its a scud

 Bouncing Animation - https://stackoverflow.com/questions/59135939/how-to-make-an-icon-move-up-and-down-with-css-animation